Lorenzo (electronic health record)

+Lorenzo is a controversial electronic health record platform (EHR) by DXC Technology, originally designed in the early 2010s as part of the National Programme for IT in the NHS.
+Lorenzo was deployed across more than 20 NHS trusts across the United Kingdom between 2010 and 2015, with most trusts progressing procurement activities to replace the system as of 2020.

+Lorenzo has been a highly criticised platform, with NHS reviews and coroner investigations finding the system responsible for a number of adverse patient events.

+Initial procurement and launch

+The NHS and DXC Technology initiated negotiations for a new whole-of-system EHR in 2010.
+Despite the National Programme for IT being wound up by the UK Department of Health and Social Care, the department announced that it would enter into an agreement with DXC to supply Lorenzo to NHS trusts under a Standing Order Arrangement.
+The SOA allows the NHS to negotiate more beneficial agreements with providers by using the full purchasing power of the combined NHS system.

 There is a long history of negotiations between the NHS and the company.

 On 4 September 2012, the UK Department of Health announced that whilst it was "dismantling" the National Programme for IT, Lorenzo would be supplied under a new legally binding agreement with DXC.

-University Hospitals of Morecambe Bay NHS Foundation Trust was the first to deploy the technology.
-It implemented electronic patient record system Lorenzo Release 1.9 in June 2010.
+The University Hospitals of Morecambe Bay NHS Foundation Trust was the first to deploy the technology in June 2010, which was in Release 1.9 at the time.
 Humber NHS Foundation Trust was the first mental health organisation to use the DXC Lorenzo patient record systems in June 2012.
 Lorenzo systems were introduced to Warrington & Halton Hospitals NHS Foundation Trust during 2015.
 In June 2015 Hull and East Yorkshire Hospitals NHS Trust and Norfolk and Suffolk NHS Foundation Trust went live with Lorenzo.
 In July 2015, Digital Health Intelligence reported DXC as stating that 19 NHS Trusts had contracted to take the Lorenzo system.